otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/05-testing-and-storybook.md

  * What is happening here?
  *
  * 1. Using the render() function to virtually render the LoginTestExample component in the testing environment
- * 2. Get the button element by its role
+ * 2. Get the button element by data test id attribute
- * 3. Get the span element by its data test id attribute
+ * 3. Get the span element by data test id attribute
- * 4. Get the input elements by their placeholder attribute
+ * 4. Get the input elements by data test id attribute
  * 5. Change the input elements' value to John Doe and Pazzw0rd123
  * 6. Click the button element
  * 7. Test if the span element's text content is Loading...